percona/psmdb-docs/docs/install/yum.md

 # Install Percona Server for MongoDB on Red Hat Enterprise Linux and derivatives

-This document describes how to install Percona Server for MongoDB on RPM-based distributions such as Red Hat Enterprise Linux and compatible derivatives.
+This document describes how to install {{psmdb.full_name}} on RPM-based distributions such as Red Hat Enterprise Linux and compatible derivatives.
 We gather [Telemetry data](../telemetry.md) to understand the use of the software and improve our products.

 !!! note

-    Percona Server for MongoDB should work on other RPM-based distributions (for example, Amazon Linux AMI and Oracle Linux), but it is tested only on platforms listed on the [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb) page.
+    {{psmdb.full_name}} should work on other RPM-based distributions (for example, Amazon Linux AMI and Oracle Linux), but it is tested only on platforms listed on the [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mongodb) page.

 ??? admonition "Package contents"